Brankale/Nintendo-DS-Lite-colorspace/measurements/README.md

 - `author`: the author name of the measurements.
 - `date`: the date of the measurement.
 This is important because screen colors tends to degrade over time and with use.
 Recording the measurement date helps track screen aging and maintain accuracy.
-- `meter`: name of the meter used.
-- `meter type`: colorimeter / spectroradiometer / spectrophotometer
 - `handheld`: the measured handheld.
+- **screen**
-- `screen type`: emissive / reflective / transflective
+    - `type`: emissive / reflective / transflective
-- `screen position`: top / bottom (only if multiple screens are present).
+    - `position`: top / bottom (only if multiple screens are present).
-- `screen quantization`: the bit depth per color channel (e.g. NDS Lite has 6 bits per channel = 262.144 colors)
+    - `quantization`: the bit depth per color channel (e.g. NDS Lite has 6 bits per channel = 262.144 colors)
-- `screen manufacturer`: the manufacturer name of the measured screen.
+    - `manufacturer`: the manufacturer name of the measured screen.
+- **meters**
+    - `name`: name of the meter used.
+    - `type`: colorimeter / spectroradiometer / spectrophotometer
+- **measurements**
-- `measurement software`: the software name used to make the measurements.
+   - `software name`: the software name used to make the measurements.
-- `measurement software version`: the version of the software used to make the measurements.
+   - `software version`: the version of the software used to make the measurements.
-- `measurement screen warm-up`: yes / no
+   - `screen warm-up`: yes / no
-- `measurement no external light sources`: yes / no
+   - `no external light sources`: yes / no
-- `measurement charger`: yes / no
+   - `charger`: yes / no
-- `measurement no screen protector / touchscreen`: yes / no
+   - `no screen protector / touchscreen`: yes / no
 - `notes`: any relevant info about the screen, the measurements etc.

 # **Measurements Validation**